orange2120/NTUEE_light_dance/README.md

 $ npm i
 $ npm run build
 ```
-the program will automatically generate new boards_config.json
+the program will automatically generate new `boards_config.json`
-3. on r-pi, (make sure we use new generated boards_config.json)
+3. on RPi, (make sure we use new generated `boards_config.json`)
 ```bash
 $ cd client/clientApp
 $ sudo node client.js
 ```
-4. on esp8266, just open it
+4. on ESP8266, just open it
 5. on your laptop(server), go to http://localhost:8080
 6. toogle control+alt/option+c to show the CommandCenter panel
 7. make sure edit board configuration is enabled